-Tri-Area Trucking School's goal is to help prepare each student for their final road test.
-The school cannot and does not guarantee that any individual will receive any CDL license.
-However, upon successful completion of any Tri-Area Trucking School program and after meeting all financial obligations, each student will receive a graduation certificate.
+The School's goal is to help prepare each student for their final road test.
+The School does not guarantee that any individual will receive any CDL license.
+However, upon successful completion of a School program and after meeting all financial obligations, each student will receive a graduation certificate.
 The graduation certificate will display the student's name, and graduation date, along with their final scores for any classroom, yard, and road training taken.

 Yard and Road Evaluations: Students are evaluated daily throughout the yard portion of their training based on their performance during vehicle inspections, straight line backing, alley docking, and off-set backing.
-Students are evaluated daily throughout the road portion of their training based on their performance during left turns, right turns, intersections, urban/rural straight, urban/rural lane changes, expressways, stops/starts, curves, upgrade/downgrade,railroad crossing, bridge/overpass/signs, general driving behavior, clutch/gear/brake usage, steering technique, traffic checks/search, vehicle spacing, speed/throttle control, lane/signal/seatbelt usage, and obedience to signs, signals, and laws.
-Each day all students will be given a percentage based on his or her daily progress, and competency of each required task.
+Students are evaluated daily throughout the road portion of their training based on their performance during left turns, right turns, intersections, urban/rural straight, urban/rural lane changes, expressways, stops/starts, curves, upgrade/downgrade, railroad crossing, bridge/overpass/signs, general driving behavior, clutch/gear/brake usage, steering technique, traffic checks/search, vehicle spacing, speed/throttle control, lane/signal/seatbelt usage, and obedience to signs, signals, and laws.
+Each day all students will be given a percentage based on their daily progress, and competency of each required task.
 This helps the instructor to determine which areas the student needs the most improvement to successfully pass their final road test.